Yolanda King: King holiday, arrests, and return to Smith College: 1980–1989

 When presenting herself in 1980 to the GSA staff members, she stated: "Jim Crow [segregation] is dead, but his sophisticated cousin James Crow, Esq., is very much alive.
 We must cease our premature celebration [about civil rights already achieved] and get back to the struggle.
 We cannot be satisfied with a few black faces in high places when millions of our people have been locked out."
 She received a standing ovation afterwards, alongside a thunderous applause.
 In February 1982, King was a speaker during the centennial of Anne Spencer's birth.
 In 1984, she was arrested in the view of her mother for having protested in front of the South African Embassy, in support of anti-apartheid views.
 It was the first time she had ever been arrested.
-On January 7, 1986, Yolanda, her brother Martin Luther King III and her sister Bernice were arrested for "disorderly conduct" by officers responding to a call from a Winn Dixie market, of which had an ongoing protest against it since September of the previous year.
+On January 7, 1986, Yolanda, her brother Martin Luther King III and her sister Bernice were arrested for "disorderly conduct" by officers responding to a call from a Winn Dixie market, which had had an ongoing protest against it since September of the previous year.

 She showed dissatisfaction with her "generation" on January 20, 1985, and referred to them as being "laid-back and unconcerned", and "forgetting the sacrifices that allowed them to get away with being so laid-back".
 That same year, she presented the Martin Luther King Jr. Award for Public Service to Chicago Mayor Harold Washington during the fifth annual Ebony American Black Achievement Awards.

 She celebrated her father's holiday on January 16, 1986, and attended a breakfast in Chicago with Mayor Harold Washington.
 She stated that her father had a "magnificent dream", but admitted that "it still is only a dream."
 King started Black History Month of 1986 by giving a speech in Santa Ana, which called for the study of African-American history to not be "relegated to the shortest and coldest month of the year."

 After having been a public speaker for over twenty years, Yolanda recalled her talents having "happened very naturally growing up in a house like mine".
 She also found "great irony" in President Ronald Reagan having signed a bill to make Martin Luther King Jr. Day a national holiday.